-The Veterinary Services group is responsible for the veterinary care of all nonhuman primates managed in the various divisions within the Center.
-This includes investigation of spontaneous disease and provision of professional veterinary advice and services to support research projects.
+The Veterinary Services group is responsible for the veterinary care of all nonhuman primates managed within the Center.
+This includes management of spontaneous disease, and provision of professional veterinary advice and services to support research projects.

 The veterinary medicine and surgery staff provide many routine services, including:

-- Routine physical examinations including analysis of blood and serum biochemical analyses
+- Routine physical examinations and analysis of blood and serum biochemistry

-- Diagnosis and treatment of spontaneously occurring conditions using accepted veterinary diagnostic procedures or more specialized procedures
+- Diagnosis and treatment of spontaneously occurring conditions using standard of care veterinary diagnostic procedures or more specialized procedures

-- Diagnosis, treatment, and development of prognoses and termination criteria for diseases associated with experimental protocols
+- Development of monitoring, treatment, and endpoint criteria for diseases associated with experimental protocols

 The Clinical medicine services provide professional veterinary expertise to the colony management, environmental enrichment, and research support programs regarding many aspects of primate care and use.
 These services include pregnancy evaluations, surgical interventions, and pre- and postnatal care of dams and infants.

 Surgical services include providing facilities, equipment, instruments, and expertise for a wide variety of surgical procedures to ensure primate health and well-being and support research programs.
 All major survival surgical procedures are conducted in dedicated surgical facilities.
 The facilities are designed and equipped to meet the requirements or recommendations of the Federal Animal Welfare Regulations (CFR Title 9, Subchapter A), the Guide for the Care and Use of Laboratory Animals (Guide), and have been reviewed and evaluated by AAALAC International.